ASXL Family Conference

 Together in the hard: Supporting each other in the ASXL community

 The emotional weight of raising a child with a rare disorder is real — and too often goes unacknowledged.
 Amanda Griffith-Atkins, LMFT, PMH-C, has made it her life's work to change that.
-A therapist, author, and parent of a child with a rare disability, she is widely known for giving voice to the caregiver experience with the clarity and compassion that resonates deeply with families like ours.
+A therapist, author, and parent of a child with a rare disability, she is widely known for giving voice to the caregiver experience with clarity and compassion that resonates deeply with families like ours.
 In this closing keynote, Amanda reflects on what it means to carry hard things together — validating the full reality of life as an ASXL caregiver while making the case for why community and research participation are among the most powerful things we can do for our children and for each other.

 Orientation for ASXL Family Conference attendees